robashton/purerl-cookbook/logging/logger.rst

 .. code-block:: haskell

-  let metadata = Logger.traceMetadata (atom "the_domain" : nil) "This is the message for the log"
+  let domain = (atom "the_domain" : nil)
-      report = {}
+      metadata = Logger.traceMetadata domain "This is the message for the log" report = {}
     in
       Logger.info metadata report